 We ran tests on the theories and sought to validate the feasibility of our thinking through study and experimentation.
 Cycle after cycle, the ideas were refined until our eureka.

 And there it was: a completely feasible concept, ready to be shown to our customer.

-Finding unique solutions to complex product challenges takes real work.
+It takes real work to find unique solutions to complex product development challenges.
 And these solutions generally do not come to us in any sudden or singular flash of brilliance.
 However, with hard work, the right mindset, a proven process, and a diverse team, we have our eureka moments — and we have them often.